 Following the same path Lewis and Clark traveled over two centuries ago, Salmon River Scenic Byway follows the Salmon River through the Salmon-Challis National Forest, serving as a natural pathway into Idaho’s rugged backcountry.

 Things To Know

-- Location: From the Montana state line south on U.S. 93 to Challis, then west to Stanley on Idaho 75.
+- Location: From the Montana state line south on U.S. 93 to Challis and then west to Stanley on Idaho 75.

-- Attractions include Sacajawea Interpretive Center; Salmon spawning beds at Indian Riffles; Land of the Yankee Fork Interpretive Center; Tower Rock; Continental Divide National Scenic Trail; Lewis and Clark National Historic Trail; Nez Perce (Nee Mee Poo) National Historic Trail; Salmon Wild & Scenic River; Middle Fork Salmon Wild & Scenic River; Frank Church River of No Return Wilderness; Salmon-Challis and Sawtooth National Forests; natural hot springs, and ghost towns.
+- Special Attractions: Sacajawea Interpretive Center; salmon spawning beds at Indian Riffles; Land of the Yankee Fork Interpretive Center; Tower Rock, Continental Divide National Scenic Trail; Lewis and Clark National Historic Trail; Nez Perce (Nee-Mee-Poo) National Historic Trail; Salmon Wild and Scenic River; Middle Fork Salmon Wild and Scenic River; Frank Church River of No Return Wilderness; Salmon-Challis and Sawtooth National Forests; natural hot springs; and ghost towns.

 - Full services in Challis and Salmon.
 Partial services in Stanley and North Fork.
 Plan ahead to ensure a safe and enjoyable trip (fill up on gas, pack water and food, etc.).

 Want more Scenic/Backcountry Byways adventures like this delivered straight to your inbox?
 Sign up below for new adventures monthly.